LUCClass/linkedlisthomework/README.md

 ## Detailed Instructions

+To-do items for this homework:
+1. Define a data structure to store linked list elements
+2. Create a `head` pointer to point to the beginning of your list
+3. Write a `listAdd` function that adds new elements to your list
+4. Write a `listRemove` function that removes elements from your list
+5. Call `listAdd` and `listRemove` from `main` to demonstrate that they work

 ### Defining the Data Structure

 First, you're going to want to define a data structure for elements in your linked list.
 Do this in a header file.